Area wrestlers eliminated at Illinois state tournament

 Steinkamp dropped a 13-1 major decision to Jude Finch of Rockridge in the wrestlebacks.

 Steinkamp finished 41-7 during his final prep season.
-He won 128 career matches to climb to No. 2 all-time at QND.
+He won 128 career matches.

+“Curtis exits as a two-time state qualifier with the second most wins in school history,” QND coach Adam Steinkamp said of his son.
+“He wrestled two tough opponents will both place this weekend at state.”

 Belshaw fell 6-4 to Landon Markle of Reed Custer on Friday.